Daring Tact

-Daring Tact (デアリングタクト, foaled 15 April 2017) is a champion Japanese Thoroughbred racehorse who won the Japanese Fillies Triple Crown in 2020.
-After winning her only race as a two-year-old, she won the Elfin Stakes on her three-year-old debut and went on to record Grade 1 victories in the Oka Sho, Yushun Himba and Shuka Sho to complete the Japanese Fillies' Triple Crown.
+Daring Tact (デアリングタクト, Dearingu Takuto) is a champion Japanese Thoroughbred racehorse who became the sixth filly to win the Japanese Triple Tiara in 2020.
+After winning her only race as a two-year-old, she won the Elfin Stakes on her three-year-old debut and went on to record Grade 1 victories in the Oka Sho, Yushun Himba, and Shuka Sho to complete the Tiara's trifecta.
 She also came third in the 2020 Japan Cup to other Triple Crown winners Almond Eye and the then undefeated Contrail.

 Background

-Daring Tact is a brown filly with a small white star bred in Japan by the Hasegawa Bokujo.
+Daring Tact is a brown mare with a small white star bred in Japan by the Hasegawa Bokujo.
 As a yearling in 2018 she was put up for auction at the Japan Racing Horse Association Select Sale of Yearlings and was bought for ¥12,960,000 by the Normandy Farm.
 She was sent into training with Haruki Sugiyama.

 The first-crop daughter of 2014 Japan Cup victor Epiphaneia is the first filly in 40 years and third overall to claim the title in her third career start while she also becomes the first in 16 years and seventh overall undefeated filly to win the first leg.

 She was from the first crop of foals sired by the 2014 Japan Cup victor Epiphaneia who also won the Kikuka Sho and was rated the second-best horse in the world in 2014.
 Daring Tact's dam Daring Bird showed no racing ability but was a daughter of Daring Heart who won the Queen Stakes and Fuchu Himba Stakes as well as being placed in the Oka Sho, NHK Mile Cup and Victoria Mile.
 Daring Heart was a daughter of the American-bred broodmare Daring Danzig, who was exported to Japan after being sold for $435,000 at Keeneland in November 1998.